News from Los Alamos National Laboratory for May 27 - 30

 Cloth-Eating Fungus Could Make Fuel

-tents in the South Pacific during WWII.
+A fungus called Trichoderma reesei ate its way through US military uniforms and tents in the South Pacific during WWII.
 It chewed up the cloth and used special enzymes to convert the indigestible cellulose into simple sugars.
 Now that infamous fungus is getting some good publicity.
 It looks like it might hold a key to improving the production of biofuels.
 Cynthia Graber reports in this Scientific American Podcast.

 LANL Fuel from fungus story makes major international news

-his research were published from Canada to India to the United Kingdom.
+News stories on this research were published from Canada to India to the United Kingdom.
 There are articles available from:

 Discovery Channel visits Los Alamos for “The Future” documentary